Generic name: brigatinib [ bri-GAT-i-nib ]

 heart problems--very slow heartbeats, feeling like you might pass out;

 muscle problems--unexplained muscle pain or weakness; or

 pancreatitis--upper stomach pain (worse with eating and may spread to your back), nausea, weight loss.

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Non-Small Cell Lung Cancer:

-Use: Treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) who have progressed on or are intolerant to crizotinib.
+Use: For treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) as detected by an FDA-approved test

 What other drugs will affect brigatinib?